Sony A6500 vs A77 II

 Studio photographers will appreciate that the Sony A77 II (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A6500 and the A77 II are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the A6500 followed on from the Sony A6300.
+The A77 II is a recent model that features in the current product line-up of Sony.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Which of the two cameras – the Sony A6500 or the Sony A77 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.